 2 Timothy 3: 16-17: All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.

 Wednesday mornings offers a study of the “fifth gospel,” Isaiah.
-We will take a methodical look at this amazing prophetic book, that covers a span of around 40 years of the history of Judah.
-In it, we have themes of God’s judgment on his wayward people, their need for repentance and his brilliant plan for their salvation, both in that time and pointing forward to Christ’s first and second coming.
+In Isaiah, we have themes of God’s judgment on his wayward people, their need for repentance and his brilliant plan for their salvation, both in that time and pointing forward to Christ’s first and second coming.
 Isaiah is a prophet without equal, save for our Lord Jesus Christ.
-This promises to be a rich study and discussion and great way to start a Wednesday!
 All women are welcome!
-We start on August 14, 2019.

 Quarterly opportunities to gather intergenerationally for devotion, service, fellowship and fun.